 Taking a bike onto public transport isn't easy because of overcrowding during rush hour.
-Non-folding bikes can only be taken onto limited sections of the Tube and the National Rail network outside of peak hours.
+Non-folding bikes can only be taken onto limited sections of certain types of public transport outside of peak hours.
+Non-folding bikes can't be taken onto buses at all.
 For this reason, folding bicycles have become more popular in London.

 Walking in London

 Whenever it is possible, walk.
-It is the best way to see the city and central London is very easy to tackle on foot, as long as new arrivals have either a paper map or a navigation application on their phone.
-Just remember when crossing the street that cars drive on the left.
+It is the best way to see the city and central London is exceedingly easy to tackle on foot, as long as new arrivals have either a physical map or a navigation application on their phone.
+Just remember when crossing the street, that cars drive on the left.

 Driving in London

 Most Londoners avoid driving, especially in the centre of town, and it is a good idea for expats to follow their example.
-However, people living south of the river or outside of Zone 2 and expats with children do often choose to own a car.
+That said, people living south of the river or outside of Zone 2, and expats with children, do often choose to own a car.

 Expats might find the best option is to rent a car in London, which is a good compromise between relying exclusively on public transportation and owning a car.